jhpyle/docassemble/demo.md

   is loaded).

   The "amenities" of the home, by contrast, use a "checkbox" selector.
-  This means that the variable will be defined as a Python dictionary containing two key/value pairs, not as text.
+  This means that the variable will be defined not as text, but as a Python dictionary containing key/value pairs.
 For example, if this question is asked regarding an Individual with the variable name "client," and the user selects "Chimney" only, the value of client.address.amenities will be a Python dictionary in which "chimney" is set to True and "stove" is set to False.

-  The "amenities" field also demonstrates that checkbox values and labels can be set using Python code.
+  The "amenities" field demonstrates that checkbox values and labels can be set using Python code.
 The code needs to evaluate to a Python dictionary, where the values are the labels to be shown to the user and the keys are the keys that will be used in the resulting Python dictionary (x.address.amenities).